veteranbv/project_capture/README.md

 ## Configuration

 The tool uses a `config.json` file to store your preferences and project configurations.
 This file is created automatically when you run the tool for the first time and is updated as you make choices.
+Each project configuration can include:

+- Project name and output pattern
+- AI prompt inclusion setting
+- Gitignore settings (local and project)
+- Custom ignore patterns
+- Last used timestamp

-You don't need to edit this file manually.
+You don't need to edit this file manually - both the CLI and web UI provide easy ways to manage your configurations.

+## Ignore Pattern Management

+The tool provides flexible ways to control which files are included in your snapshots:

+1. Gitignore Integration:
+   - Automatically respects local `.gitignore` (from current directory)
+   - Automatically respects project `.gitignore` (from target directory)
+   - Each can be enabled/disabled per configuration

+2. Custom Patterns:
+   - Import patterns from existing files (`.gitignore`, `.npmignore`, etc.)
+   - Add/remove patterns directly in the interface
+   - Uses standard `.gitignore` syntax

+3. Pattern Syntax Examples:
+   - `*.log` - Ignore all log files
+   - `build/` - Ignore the build directory
+   - `test_*.py` - Ignore test files
+   - `docs/*.md` - Ignore markdown files in docs directory
+   - `!README.md` - Don't ignore README.md (exception)

+These patterns work together to give you precise control over your project snapshots.

 ## Logging